t3hmun/t3hmun.github.io-old/input/posts/2017-03-24_Simple Owin-Katana Server.md

-{"description":"It takes 2 minutes to write an OWIN/Katana we server starting from a default C# console app."}
+{"description":"Some of the undelying structure of ASP.Net 4 with OWIN."}

 ## What

-A full explanation about how OWIN, Katana, WebApi and MVC5 work, starting from a standard console application.

-No magic allowed.

-I try and explain why parts are there and how they work.
-I want to minimise the potential for [misconceptions](http://www.aft.org/ae/spring2016/sadler-and-sonnert).

-### A side on Misconceptions

-The levels of abstractions with web techs can be a bit bewildering as there is no logical path to understand it from your code alone.
-This applies double when dependency injection used, objects appear to materialise from nowhere.

-Our minds don't like being ignorant, so we tend sub-consciously to fill in gaps with guesses, which in time cement into fake truths; misconceptions.
-This is also part of what leads to cargo cult programming, repeating a set of magical actions that seem to create a desired result.

-These mis-truths leads to sloppy programming and bugs.
-It can also lead to an ever increasing sense of confusion that you eventually drown in.
-Not fun.

-The key to avoiding these problems is to fully break down and understand underlying concepts before moving onto bigger concepts.
-Sadly we don't really have time to do this for every framework and tech we use, but I see it as something worth striving for.
-Part of the problem is solved with good abstractions that don't require any underlying knowledge, but that isn't always possible.
+I decided I wanted to learn how ASP .Net 4* actually works.
+The are many working layers in a ASP application and it is not obvious where everything comes from.
+This article details my understanding and tries to teach it.

+We will build simple servers and applications from scratch avoiding the default templates.

+I start by having a look at OWIN / Katana and WebAPI.
+These three are not really a part of ASP .Net proper, they are something that bolts on top.

+Afterwards we move on to MVC5 and ASP .Net proper, looking at how it actually works for most web-applications.

 ## A Basic OWIN / Katana Server with Middleware

-To begin with lets write a tiny hello web server, it will be fully explained afterwards.
+To begin with lets write a tiny hello web server, a full explanation of OWIN / Katana will follow.
-This isn't the shortest way to write the hello world server, but it is more idiomatically correct.
+This is not the shortest way to write the hello world server, but it is far more useful for understanding.

+> You can look at the [complete sample hello world example at GH](https://github.com/t3hmun/asp-owin-examples/tree/SimpleHelloApplication).

 Start by creating an default C# console application in Visual Studio.

-Open the manage Nuget packages window (or use the PM console) and add:
+Open the manage NuGet packages window or use the PM console and add:

-* `Microsoft.Owin.Hosting` (`Owin` and `Microsoft.Owin` should be automatically added aswell).
+* `Microsoft.Owin.Hosting` (`Owin` and `Microsoft.Owin` dependencies come with it).
 * `Microsoft.Owin.Host.HttpListener`

 This following listing is the full code for our first sample server.

-It adds 2 small classes and the code to launch the server in main.
+This code adds:

+* A `Startup` class to configure the server.
+* A middleware class that conditionally sends a response to the client.
+* Some code in `Main` to host and start the server.

 ```csharp
 using System;